doctest/doctest/doc/markdown/assertions.md

 Most test frameworks have a large collection of assertion macros to capture all possible conditional forms (```_EQUALS```, ```_NOTEQUALS```, ```_GREATER_THAN``` etc).

 **doctest** is different (but it's like [**Catch**](https://github.com/philsquared/Catch) in this regard).
 Because it decomposes comparison expressions most of these forms are reduced to one or two that you will use all the time.
-That said there is a rich set of auxiliary macros as well.
+That said, there is a rich set of auxiliary macros as well.

 There are 3 levels of assert severity for all assertion macros: